Last updated on September 4, 2025

 Citanul Hierophants

-The most valuable card in this deck is actually the most valuable in the whole set: Citanul Hierophants.
-This is a very helpful tool in a token deck, but it’s disappointing that it wasn’t swapped for the slightly cheaper Cryptolith Rite, which is a bit better.
+Citanul Hierophants is a very helpful tool in a token deck, but it’s disappointing that it wasn’t swapped for the slightly cheaper Cryptolith Rite, which is a bit better.
 This is kind of a pattern in this deck.

 The Verdict

-While Token Triumph has some good cards I think it suffers the most from the strict pricing restrictions Wizards seems to have put on cards in these decks.
-Forget big-ticket items like Doubling Season and Parallel Lives, but even cheaper options like Finale of Glory and Divine Visitation are also left out here.
+While Token Triumph has some good cards it suffers the most from the strict pricing restrictions Wizards seems to have put on cards in these decks.
+Forget big-ticket items like Doubling Season and Parallel Lives, but cheaper options like Heraldic Banner, Finale of Glory and Anthem of Champions are great upgrades.

-There’s even a much clearer commander in the form of Rhys the Redeemed, but it seems like Wizards wanted to go with commanders that were under a dollar.
-Avenger of Zendikar is in tons of precons, is pretty cheap, and including it still keeps this deck’s value lower than Draconic Destruction.
+There’s even a much clearer commander in the form of Rhys the Redeemed, but it seems like Wizards wanted to go with commanders that are inexpensive.
+Avenger of Zendikar is under $2 and found in tons of precons.
+To include would have still kept this deck’s value lower than Draconic Destruction.

 • READY-TO-PLAY COMMANDER DECK FOR NEWCOMERS AND FANS: Join friends in epic battles!
 This Magic: The Gathering Starter Commander Deck, Token Triumph (Green-White), is ready to play straight out of the box